didiooi/beginnersguideML/README.md

 Here is one diagram I made *(inspired from Nvidia)*:
 ![](https://github.com/didiooi/beginnersguideML/blob/master/AI%20ML%20DL.png)
 *In short, Deep Learning is a subset of Machine Learning which is a subset of AI.*

+There is also another way to view this: **Supervised and Unsupervised Learning**.
+Supervised Learning includes Machine Learning while Unsupervised Learning includes Deep Learning and Reinforcement Learning.

 ### Behind the Hype: Terminologies Explained